andrewplus/epic-mickey-docs/pak-files.md

 ## Notes

-* Tests have shown that the game can access user-inserted PAK files.
+- Tests have shown that the game can access user-inserted PAK files.
 When wm_whiteroom.pak, a PAK file only found in the Japanese version of the game, is moved into the packfiles folder of the American release, the wm_whiteroom level contained in the PAK file loads just fine.
-* Any PAK file not in the "packfiles" folder use a different, older format.
+- Any PAK file not in the "packfiles" folder use a different, older format.
 They cannot currently be opened, but seem to use the same format seen in Quake (2).
+- Files inside the PAK files must be ordered a certain way so the game can load the data correctly.
+The files are ordered in the reverse order that they are referenced, so when an asset attempts to load something, it is actually there.
+An example of this would be a model's texture being ordered before the model, so when the model requests the texture to load, it is there for it to load.
+- Contrary to popular belief, most files inside PAK files are not actually compressed.
+The format itself supports compression, but the game requires some file formats to be uncompressed to load them at all.
+These include...
+  - .nif/.nif_wii
+  - .hkx/.hkx_wii
+  - .hkw/.hkw_wii
+  - .kf/.kf_wii
+  - .kfm/.kfm_wii
+  - .lit_cooked
+  - .gfx
+  - .bsq
+  - .dct
+- Files formats that are actually compressed in the archives include...
+  - .gsa/.bin
+  - .level
+  - .lua
+  - .part
+  - Any other format